Good with money

 “I’d always encourage people, particularly those on a lower income, to use a benefits calculator and check whether they’re getting all the state benefits they’re entitled to,” says Nicholas.

 If you find you’re entitled to a benefit you’re not currently receiving and decide to make an application, you might want to ask how long it usually takes for it to be reviewed.
-That way, you’ll know when you might be able to adjust your budget.
+That way, you’ll know when you might have more money coming in each month.

 “Budgeting is one of the cornerstones to managing your money.
-It can put you in the driving seat, so you can choose where and how to spend your money,” Nicholas says.
+It can put you in the driving seat, so you can choose where and how to spend your money,” says Nicholas.

-Once you’re sure how much money you have coming in after tax (including benefits) and your monthly costs, set targets for your spending with a budget.
-In the past, some people have followed the 50/30/20 budgeting rule and allocated 50% of their income for essentials (such as rent, food and household bills), 30% for things they want or like to do and 20% for savings and paying off any debt.
-This will not be realistic for many people right now, but some may find the general principle of allocating set proportions to different types of spending helpful.
+Some people follow the 50/30/20 budgeting rule and allocate 50% of their income for essentials (such as rent, food and household bills), 30% for things they want or like to do and 20% for savings and paying off any debt.
+These percentages won’t be realistic for many people, but some may find the general principle of allocating set proportions to different types of spending helpful.

 Whatever budgeting method you choose, you may find it helpful to separate money for different purposes into different places.
 “Set up direct debits to somewhere else as soon as your money comes in,” says Elizabeth.

-For example, if you’re a Starling customer, you could create different Spaces within your app to keep your money for bills or groceries separate from your main balance.
+If you’re a Starling customer, you could create different Spaces within your app to keep your money for bills or groceries separate from your main balance – and set up automatic transfers so you don’t accidentally dip into the money you need for your rent or electricity bill.

-Once you have a budget, it’s easier to see where you might be able to save money.
+Once you’ve made a budget, you’ll find it much easier to see where you might be able to save money.
 “Pick one monthly outgoing and choose to reduce or remove it,” says Elizabeth.

 It’s worth paying attention to: